 Alistair graduated from the University of Cambridge in 2000 with a Masters in Natural Sciences.
-In 2009, after a few years working in the UK, Alistair received a PhD in Physics from Boston College.
-He then performed his postdoctoral work in bioinformatics at Boston College in Gabor Marth's lab, before becoming a research assistant professor, and then a Director of Research and Science at the University of Utah.
-Alistair co-founded Frameshift with Gabor Marth and Chase Miller in 2005.
+After working for the UK government for a few years, Alistair received his PhD in Physics from Boston College.
+A lifelong interest in genetics spurred a move into bioinformatics, pursuing postdoctoral work in the lab of Professor Gabor Marth, where he worked on large consortium projects including the 1000 Genomes Project.
+After becoming a research assistant professor, Alistair became a Director of Research and Science at the University of Utah.
+Alistair is interested in understanding how to extract useful information from complex genomic data, and make it accessible to those without extensive computational experience.
+In 2005, Alistair co-founded Frameshift with Professor Gabor Marth and Dr. Chase Miller.

 Gabor is the head of the Marth Lab at the University of Utah and Co-Director of the Center for Genomic Discovery.
-He is a world renowned expert in the field of genomics and spends his time developing algorithms when he is not writing grants.
+Over the past 15 years, Gabor's group has developed software packages for base calling, read mapping, variant discovery, and data visualization in high-throughput, next-generation sequencing data.
+His research is aimed at developing complete, automated pipelines for sequence processing, variant detection, and variant interpretation; adapt and extend tools for cancer sequence analysis, and at developing informatics technologies to support population, medical, and personal genome sequencing of very large numbers of samples.
+Gabor is a world renowned expert in the field of genomics and spends his time developing algorithms when he is not writing grants.

 Nielson Phu joined Frameshift as its first Boston engineer.
 A former math teacher, he taught himself how to code and got his start doing Ruby on Rails development for a publishing company.
 He now enjoys building out and testing new features across several of Frameshift's apps, whether it be creating data visualizations or implementing backend infrastructure.
 Outside of work, Nielson is an avid tennis and chess player.
 He loves to travel and lived in New York and Hong Kong before settling back down in Boston.